lcnetdev/bibframe2marc/doc/rules.md

 </sf>
 ```

-* `var`: Create a locally-scoped XSL variable within a `select` context.
-The variable has the name from the `name` attribute and the value from the `xpath` attribute.
-It can be used within the `select` context in transforms and xpath expressions.
+* `var`: Create a locally-scoped XSL variable within a context.
+The variable has the name from the `name` attribute and the value from either the `xpath` attribute or from a internal `switch` element.
+The variable can be used within the current context in transforms and xpath expressions.

-  * This element can only be used with the `select` element.
+  * This element can only be used with the `context` and `select` elements.

 ```xml
 <select xpath="bf:title/*">